 Take a scenic horseback ride:

 Another way of enjoying the scenic views is on horseback.
 There are some wonderful trails you can explore on horseback.
 The rides can be a two-hour ride to a 7-hour full day ride.
 Go and visit many popular attractions in and around Lake Louise.
 There are horseback tours up to Lake Agnes.
 During winter, sleigh rides are available.
-This is a good alternative to hiking.
+Which is a good alternative to hiking.

 Ride the Lake Louise Gondola: